FrustratedGameDev/project2/README.md

 #### Results

+#### Bad Smells
+The distribution of commits should be fairly even, and if not, then maybe one person did a lot more work than the others.
+However, one person may just commit more often, so this is not certain.

 ### Feature 6: Unusual time in Label
 Some issues spent an unusually time in some labels.
 We wanted to find out how much time an issue spent in each label.